Last Updated: 14/03/2019

 - Have you ever received an image from another user with no embedded ICC profile - or opened such an image and wondered how to proceed in Photoshop when attempting to find the colour the originator intended?

 - Have you ever finished working on an image, been happy with the appearance and printed it on your own printer to find that the colours nowhere near match your screen?
-So, either screen or printer is likely: "wrong" but which one is it, or could it be both?
-You may have noticed that a printer's own driver software offers lots of combinations of settings in various windows often with no indication of how to use these to best effect.
-The error - adjust - test - adjust - compromise process uses up a lot of paper, ink - and, perhaps worse than that - creative energy, perhaps you've noticed?
+So, either screen or printer must be "wrong" but which one is it, or could it be both?
+You may have noticed that a printer manufacturer's own driver software offers lots of combinations of settings in various windows often with no indication of how to use these to best effect.
+The process of check print error - adjust - test - assess - adjust - accept compromise uses up a lot of paper, ink - and, perhaps worse than that - saps creative energy, perhaps you've noticed?

 - Have you sent out a file on disc or uploaded it for a client or printer and eventually seen a printed version which bears little relation to your intentions as to colour and tone?
 Could it be your fault that it went wrong in print?
-Is your client or his printer blaming you and you lack the confidence to know whether you could have done anything to prevent this or perhaps don't have the enough confidence on the subject to know how to prove that what you've done is good work and someone else's error is to blame?
+Is your client or his printer blaming you and you lack the confidence to know whether you could have done anything to prevent this.
+Or perhaps don't know how to prove that what you've done is good work and someone else's error is to blame?

 - Have you worked hard on a file to edit colour and tone only to find that, when it prints, there are tonal steps like contours in the areas of smooth graduated tone in smooth areas like skies or perhaps car bodywork?